 Please make sure to print out your application, sign and date it in the designated area at the bottom.

 IX.
 Medical insurance

-Citizens of the Iran, Ireland, Israel, China and countries mentioned in Section V (Information for EU passport holders) must present medical insurance certificates valid in Russia or guarantee of medical coverage from a Russian hosting organization for the whole period of stay.
-Medical insurance certificates must contain a Russian contact phone number for emergency or assistance.
+Citizens of Iran, Ireland, Israel, China and countries mentioned in Section V (Information for EU passport holders) must present medical insurance certificates valid in Russia or guarantee of medical coverage from a Russian hosting organization for the whole period of stay.
+Medical insurance certificates must contain a Russian contact phone number for emergencies or assistance.

 X. Additional information

-2) Non-US citizens must provide proof of legality of their stay in the United States (US resident alien/permanent residency status (green card), U.S. visa, form I-94 etc.).
+2) Non-US citizens must provide proof of legality of their stay in the United States (US resident alien/permanent residency status (green card), U.S. visa, form I-94, etc.).

-3) In accordance with the Russian law, citizens of the Russian Federation regardless of any other citizenships they may have, must travel to Russia on valid Russian documents only.
+3) In accordance with the Russian law, citizens of the Russian Federation regardless of any other citizenships they may have must travel to Russia on valid Russian documents only.

-4) Visa processing fee is not refundable.
+4) The visa processing fee is not refundable.

 5) The type of requested visa or dates of entry/departure cannot be changed or extended.
 If your travel plans have changed after the visa issuance you have to reapply for a new visa.

-6) After you have received your visa, please check that all the information in the visa is correct.
+6) After you have received your visa, please check that all the information on the visa is correct.
 In case of error, please return the visa to the Consulate for corrections.
 The Consulate is not responsible for any errors in visas, which are not brought to our attention prior to your departure from the United States.

 7) Any visa applicant may be required to be interviewed by the consular officer, if necessary.